orstavik/doubledots/doc/n_fouc.md

 First.
 It is *nothing wrong* with your compliance with established standards.
 You are being a good boy when you `defer` the scripts that define your web components.
 The problem is that most scripts with web component definitions function as stylesheet.
 They *should be* blocking.
 So.
 We need to **rewrite** best practices to *fit* web component definitions (and dynamically loading content).

 For web component upgrades, we need to go back to sync `<script>`s.
 We move away from "upgrading" the `<web-comp>` from a `defer`red script.
 Instead, we ensure that `<web-comp>` is defined *before* the browser can render any `<web-comp>`s.
 This will ensure that the `shadowRoot` and `:host {...}` styles are ready before *first paint point*, avoiding any disorienting "empty `display: inline`" becoming "populated `display: grid`" FOUC sitautions.
 Using *parser blocking* `<script>` is currently the only way to do so.

-> What we would like here is a *direct* way to declare a `<script defer>` to pause *first paint*.
-Imagine a `paint-point` attribute for `<scripts>`.
-I wonder if you can.
-If this attribute was added to a script, `<script defer paint-point>`, then the browser could be specifically told to delay paint until after this deferred script had started.

 ## `<script>` flux capacitors